openwga hosting Plans & Pricing

 are the same thing.

-Where should you upload your Tomcat web apps
+Where should you place your Tomcat web apps

 Tomcat web apps should you placed directly in the DocumentRoot